James Clarke (footballer, born 1989): Newport County

 In June 2021 he joined Newport County on a one-year deal.
-He made his debut for Newport on 7 August 2021 as a first half substitute in the 1-0 League Two win against Oldham Athletic.
-On 18 September 2021, Clarke scored his first goal for the club with an 87th minute winner against former club Walsall, assisted by another former Walsall teammate Cameron Norman.
-In May 2022 Clarke's contract at Newport was extended until the end of the 2022-23 season.
+He made his debut for Newport on 7 August 2021 as a first-half substitute in the 1–0 League Two win against Oldham Athletic.
+On 18 September 2021, Clarke scored his first goal for the club with an 87th-minute winner against former club Walsall, assisted by another former Walsall teammate Cameron Norman.
+In May 2022 Clarke's contract at Newport was extended until the end of the 2022–23 season.
+He signed a new two-year contract in May 2023.
+In June 2025 Clarke extended his Newport contract for a further year.